 I acknowledge that the Church is collecting my personal data in this [letter/form] in relation to my participation in the activities endorsed by the Church.
 I hereby consent to the Church collecting, using or disclosing my personal data to enable the Church to continue to provide services to me.

-I also consent to the Church contacting me by post, telephone or sending phone or email messages to me in relation to any of the activities endorsed by the Church
+I also consent to the Church contacting me by post, telephone or sending phone or email messages to me in relation to any of the activities and/or services endorsed by the Church.

 6.5 Clause suggested to be printed in letter/form for children below 21 years old.